phcompeau/biological_modeling_course/_pages/coronavirus/conclusion.md

 * With the 3D structures available, we used several protein analysis tools to compare the SARS-CoV-2 S protein with the SARS S protein and visualize the results.
 We learned about three subtle structural differences within the receptor binding domain (RBD) of the S proteins that appear to increase the binding affinity of the SARS-CoV-2 S protein and ACE2, which may be one of the reasons why SARS-CoV-2 is more infectious.

 * Unfortunately, biology is extremely complex.
 There is so much more to the story than just the protein structure and binding affinity of the S protein.
 We need to consider things like what happens after the S protein binds to ACE2, how does the virus enter the cell, how does it replicate itself, how does it combat our immune systems.
 As a conclusion, we will explore how SARS-CoV-2 hides from our immune system.
+Just tip of iceberg.

 This concludes the final lesson of the third module.
 If you would like to learn more about COVID-19 and SARS-CoV-2, check out this free online course: *<a href="https://sites.google.com/view/sarswars/home" target="_blank">SARS Wars: A New Hope</a>* by <a href="https://www.cs.cmu.edu/~cjl/" target="_blank">Christopher James Langmead</a>.